 Congratulations!

 You’ve made your mind up to pursue holistic care for your pet.
 For many of you this will be your first visit with a holistic practitioner, but the familiar environment of your home can be the most comfortable, calming place for your pet to receive care.
+Our pop-up clinics are unlike your typical “visit to the vet” experiences.
+They are comfortable and lowkey, scheduled for one patient or family at a time, and conducted to minimize stress.
 Preparing for the visit is important.

-- Gather up your pet’s vet records.
-It will waste time if we need to track down basics like vaccine and medication history or recent lab work.
+• Gather up your pet’s complete medical records.
+It will waste time if we need to track down basics like vaccine, diagnoses, and medication history or recent lab work.
 If you can, please fill out a detailed timeline.
 It will be very helpful.

 What to Expect

 Part of our goal is to work with and educate our colleagues.
 We understand that many of you have a veterinarian that you like and trust, but they simply may not have alternative modalities available in their practice.
-At your request, we will send your veterinarian a written report of your treatment protocol so that he/she is kept well informed of your treatment and progress.
-Dr. Z is happy to speak with them at any time.
+At your request, we will send your veterinarian an email of the treatment protocol so that he/she is kept informed of the treatment and progress.
+Dr. Z is happy to speak or collaborate with them at any time.
 It is our hope that they will be encouraged to add alternative therapies into their own practice!

 House Call & Exam Fees

-Initial new client holistic intake & nutritional consultation is usually 1-1.5 hours and we will go over many topics in detail.
+Initial new client holistic intake & nutritional consultation is usually 45 to 60 minutes and we will go over many topics in detail.
 The visit includes a comprehensive examination and consultation.
 This charge compensates the doctor’s time, education, and decision making.
-This fee does not include diagnostics such as blood work, urinalysis, fecal floatation, etc. The initial intake fee for the first pet is: $180 for most animals presenting with health issues ($225 for cancer patients); $125 for a healthy adult; and $95 for puppies and kittens.
-A second pet intake at the initial appointment is an additional $69 to $89.
+This fee does not include diagnostics such as blood work, urinalysis, fecal floatation, etc. The initial intake fee for the first pet is: $185 for most animals presenting with health issues ($225 for cancer patients); $130 for a healthy adult; and $100 for puppies and kittens.
+A second or third pet intake at the initial appointment is an additional $69 to $89.
 Other multiple pet discounts may apply.
 Nutritional only consultations are available, fees vary so please inquire about your pet’s specific needs.

 Physical Exams

-This applies to current clients that have a concern regarding their pet or with a pet that has an abnormality.
-It also applies to new clients who desire only periodic routine veterinary care.
+This applies to current clients that have a concern regarding their pet or with a pet that has an abnormality as well as wellness exams.
 This charge compensates doctor’s time, education, and decision making.
 A physical exam is required within one month or at least at the time of a vaccination appointment.
-The typical fee is $85 to $95, rated accordingly to the issue.
-Routine visits, wellness or problem exams or acute or first aid problems may be treated in a 20 to 40 minute appointment, which is $85 to $95.
+Fees are rated accordingly to the issue.
+Routine visits, wellness or problem exams or acute or first aid problems may be treated in a 20 to 40 minute appointment, which is $85 to $95 at our pop-up clinic or $115 to $125 for a house call visit.
+A brief exam at our pop-up clinic is $65.
 Multiple pet discounts may be applied.
-For example, exams of other patients in the household is typically $45 each.
+For example, exams of other established patients in the household is typically $45 to $55 each.

 Follow-ups

 This is an examination and/or discussion which rechecks a prior issue within three months of a previous visit.
 This also includes discussion of diagnostic tests ordered and related treatment plans.
-Follow-ups are normally 20 to 30 minutes and are best scheduled at 2 to 4 week intervals initially until we feel progress is being made and a good level of health has been achieved.
+Follow-ups are normally 20 to 40 minutes and are best scheduled at 2 to 4 week intervals initially until we feel progress is being made and a good level of health has been achieved.
 Please allow at least 8 to 12 weeks for a true evaluation of the treatment plan.
-Follow-ups and recheck exams are typically $85.
-Technician only appointments are typically $45.
+Follow-ups and recheck exams are charged per Physical Exams above.
+Technician only appointments are typically $45 to $65.
 For some cases, follow-up consultations may also be done on the phone at a charge of $125 per hour and billed per 15-minute intervals.

 Brief Exams & Rechecks

 This is cursory examination and/or discussion which addresses a localized issue or rechecks a prior issue within one month of a previous exam.
 This is typically a 20 minute appointment and the charge applies when the pet is up-to-date on his/her annual wellness exam.
-The fee is $65.
+The fee is listed above under Physical Exams.
 Brief phone or email consultations for existing clients who have an acute or minor concern regarding their pet are typically $125 per hour and billed per 15-minute intervals for the doctor’s evaluation and recommendations. *Photographs, if appropriate, may be very helpful for remote consultations.

 Please schedule re-check appointments.
 In functional medicine, follow-up is very important to your companion’s wellbeing.
 We often place follow-up calls or emails to check your pet’s progress or to report test results, but feel free to provide status reports.
 This is especially important if therapy is not progressing as expected.
 Please respect the doctor’s busy schedule; a minimal charge is necessary for a doctor’s telephone consultation.
 Your pet is always best served by seeing the doctor as most conditions are not well assessed over the telephone.
 Re-check or follow-up appointments, brief exams, brief consults, technician services, and wellness exams are rarely routine as you may be used to in a conventional practice and are scheduled and charged as appropriate.
 A proactive approach to your pet’s continued health is best managed with bi-annual exams, especially for aging pets.